AhsanAyub/icpc_tntech/README.md

-# icpc_tntech
+### ICPC Materials for Tennessee Tech University

-This repository covers all the materials related the ICPC team of Tennessee Tech University.
+This repository is created to put all the contents covered during the practice sessions and contests.